Arafly/Lemp_Stack/lempstack.md

-## Setting up and install LEMP Stack on Ubuntu (Using Azure VM)
+## Set up and install LEMP Stack on Ubuntu (Using Azure VM)
 ### Prerequisites
 1. Create an Azure account to be able to use the the CLI within the Azure Cloud Shell or use the Azure sandbox (you must have at least a Microsoft account https://account.microsoft.com/account)
-2. If you choose to install and use the CLI locally, this tutorial requires that you are running the Azure CLI version 2.0.30 or later.
+2. If you choose to install and use the CLI locally, ensure you are running the Azure CLI version 2.0.30 or later.
 Run az --version to find the version.
 If you need to install or upgrade, see https://docs.microsoft.com/en-us/cli/azure/install-azure-cli.

 We commence by creating a Linux VM and installing Nginx. but using the Azure CLI.
 The Azure CLI enables you to connect to Azure and run administrative commands on Azure resources.

-Here, you access the Azure CLI from Azure Cloud Shell.
+You access the Azure CLI from Azure Cloud Shell.
 Cloud Shell is a browser-based shell experience that you use to manage and develop Azure resources.
 Think of Cloud Shell as an interactive console that runs in the cloud.

 ### Create a resource group
-Create a resource group with the az group create command.
+Create a resource group with the *az group* create command.
 An Azure resource group is a logical container into which Azure resources are deployed and managed.

 The following example creates a resource group named *myResourceGroup* in the *eastus* location.